SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

     content can also be specified by using the branch query parameter.

     :param int origin_id: the id of a SWH origin
-    :param int timestamp: the Unix timestamp of the origin visit
+    :param string timestamp: an ISO date string or Unix timestamp to parse in order to find the closest SWH visit.
     :param path: optional parameter used to specify the path of a directory reachable from the origin root one
     :type path: string